SergiyKochenko/E-Shop/README.md

 Your local clone will be created.

-For more information follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop).
+For more information follow this [GitHub link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop).

 <br/>